-The Underrepresented Business Student Alliance Network (UBSAN) supports students who identify as Black/African-American, Hispanic/Latinx, American Indian/Alaska Native, Native Hawaiian/Other Pacific Islander, Asian, two/more races, individuals with disabilities, LGBTQIA+, low-income, or first generation with their academic and career aspirations.
+The Underrepresented Business Student Alliance Network (UBSAN) supports our Black/African-American, Hispanic/Latinx, American Indian/Alaska Native, Native Hawaiian/Other Pacific Islander, Asian, multiracial, individuals with disabilities, LGBTQIA+, low-income, and first generation students with their academic and career aspirations.

 - Facilitate a peer mentorship program